 The Federal Emergency Management Agency (FEMA) suggests people take the following steps as they prepare to evacuate:

-o Tune in on your local radio/ television to be constantly updated and listen disaster sirens and warning signals.
+o Tune in on your local radio/ television to be constantly updated and listen to disaster sirens and warning signals.

 o Get your emergency plan, and gather your emergency supplies.
 Be sure to pack at least a one-week supply of prescription medications.

 o Pack the following items in your vehicle: your first aid kit, food, flares, booster cables, maps, tools, a pack of disposable dust masks, a fire extinguisher and sleeping bags.